 There’s no need for you to use an external plugin to enable this!

-And while it might seem like a simple feature, it’s a great way to ensure backwards compatibility for those users who are still comfortable with the previous user experience and way of working
+While it might seem like a simple feature, it’s a great way to ensure backwards compatibility for those users who are still comfortable with the previous user experience and way of working

 If you enable this option, you will be able to have the full back-end Divi builder experience again.
 If you’re on Gutenberg, this would have not been possible.

-The old back-end experience uses the new wireframe view, but you can still go further back and experience the true classic Divi backend experience.
+The old back-end uses the new wireframe view, but you can still go further back and experience the true classic Divi backend experience.

 Pretty neat!
 Particularly for those who are happy to work in the ways they are used to.